Skip to main content

 If your custodian lacks the required accountancy skills or experience, tracking issues may arise

-For example, custodians use petty cash vouchers to record employee expenses, so if your custodian misreads or misplaces these records, cash balances may not align – leading to increased risks of errors or fraud
+For example, custodians use cash vouchers to record employee expenses, so if your custodian misreads or misplaces these records, cash balances may not align – leading to increased risks of errors or fraud

 With a sole custodian handling all your reporting and spending, the lack of a second-level check could result in financial losses for your business.